Chetwynd, British Columbia: Infrastructure

 The District uses the northeast-flowing Pine River as both a source of drinking water and an outlet for sewage.
 The former comes from an intake pipe southwest of town.
 Its sewerage consists of 28 km of sanitary sewers and 3 km of storm sewers.
 Raw sewage is processed by a five-cell lagoon system and released into the Pine River south of town.
-The water supply was briefly shut off in 2000 when oil pipeline along the Pine River ruptured, spilling 6200 oilbbl of oil into the river.
-Electricity is supplied by BC Hydro from the Bennett and Peace Canyon Dams and natural gas by Pacific Northern Gas.
+The water supply was briefly shut off in 2000 when an oil pipeline along the Pine River ruptured, spilling 6200 oilbbl of oil into the river.
+Electricity is supplied by BC Hydro from the W. A. C. Bennett and Peace Canyon dams and natural gas by Pacific Northern Gas.
 In 2019, the federal and provincial governments announced a joint project to increase electricity supply to the Peace Region.
 The project expands on existing infrastructure by building two 230 kilovolt transmission lines from the under-construction Site C dam and its substation to existing stations approximately 30 km east of Chetwynd.

 Culture and recreation

-The Little Prairie Heritage Museum, located in one of the town's oldest buildings (a converted post office dating to 1949) displays artifacts and re-creations of the town's frontier times, and nostalgia pieces from the construction of infrastructure through the Rocky Mountains.
+The Little Prairie Heritage Museum, located in one of the town's oldest buildings (a converted post office dating to 1949) displays artefacts and re-creations of the town's frontier times, and nostalgia pieces from the construction of infrastructure through the Rocky Mountains.
 A public art program, started in 1987, showcases over 50 chainsaw carvings spread throughout town with a downtown monument that declares Chetwynd the "Chainsaw Sculpture Capital of the World".
 The town's first annual chainsaw carving contest was held in June 2005.
 A regular contestant in the Communities in Bloom contest, the District built four wind turbines in 2004 to power decorative lights on 25 large trees along its boulevard as an entry to the WinterLights Celebration contest.
 A statue of a lumberjack entitled "Chetwynd, the Little Giant of the Great Peace", measuring 2.7 m tall and located alongside the highway, has stood in the town since 1967.
-The statue has been periodically altered by replacing the ax with other accessories, such as a lasso, rifle, gold pan and pitchfork, or dressed in other outfits, like a Santa suit.
+The statue has been periodically altered by replacing the axe with other accessories, such as a lasso, rifle, gold pan and pitchfork, or dressed in other outfits, like a Santa suit.

 For outdoor recreation, a community forest on Mount Baldy provides residents with trails for walking, hiking, cycling, and cross-country skiing close to home.
 There is downhill skiing about 100 km west of town (and closer to the Rocky Mountains) at the Powder King Mountain Resort.
-Nearby provincial parks include Gwillim Lake Provincial Park (56 km southeast), Moberly Lake Provincial Park (25 km northwest), Pine River Breaks Provincial Park (15 km east), and East Pine Provincial Park (30 km east).
+Nearby provincial parks include Gwillim Lake Provincial Park (56 km southeast), Moberly Lake Provincial Park (25 km northwest), Pine River Breaks Provincial Park (15 km east), East Pine Provincial Park (30 km east), and Pine Le Moray Provincial Park (70 km southwest).
 Chetwynd has an indoor rodeo facility, an outdoor speed skating oval, and a general recreation complex which has within it an ice arena, swimming pool and curling rink, among other facilities.